“Seven” "Stands for the Whole!" Notes on Miller, the Seven Spirits and the Seven Churches

 “I see Him, but not now; I behold Him, but not near; A Star shall come out of Jacob; A Scepter shall rise out of Israel,” Numbers 24:17.

 We also find at least some instances the use of seven for things that can never occur in nature, namely the seven eyes of the Lamb in Revelation 5:6.
 But because there were seven of them, we understand that John was not seeing a natural creature.
-There are many creatures with eyes, but no living creature has quite so many.
+There are many creatures with eyes, but no living creature has quite that many.

-So, we must accept that at least one, and possibly all of these references are symbolic, similar to the way the strange creatures in the book of Daniel are not real, but symbolic, and are more like stylized compositions than real creatures.
-They are used to illustrate certain characteristics, through the use of features, which anyone could recognize— wings like an eagle, a goat with a notable horn, and so on.
-[The word like itself being a good indicator of the use of a symbol, figure, or metaphor.]
+So, we must accept that at least one, and possibly all of these references are symbolic, similar to the way the strange creatures in the book of Daniel are not real, but symbolic.
+They are really stylized compositions more than than any real creatures.
+The creatures and their attributes are used to illustrate certain characteristics, through the use of some features, which anyone could recognize: “wings like an eagle,” a goat with a notable horn, and so on.

-Therefore we go now to collect another clue from William Miller:
+We’ll go now to collect another clue from William Miller:

 Again: the word seven is often used in the word of God as a mystical number, meaning the whole, as seven spirits, seven stars, etc…these are used in Revelation and apply to or concerning the whole Gospel period.

 This is where we learn that whole does not mean whole, as by careful reading we see he applies “seven” as symbolic of whole, but then qualifies it as the WHOLE of the GOSPEL TIME PERIOD.
-[This limits the scope of “all” to a certain duration.]
+[This limits the scope of “all” to a certain time duration.]

-Therefore these particular sevens in Revelation are not “countable” numbers, intended for enumeration, but are used more as a link identifier.
+Therefore these particular sevens in Revelation are not “countable” numbers intended for enumeration, but are used more as a link identifier.

 It is something of a categorical connector, joining these figures together.
 And what it means, according to Miller, is that the symbol in question (seven) applies to the whole “gospel dispensation”.